nop33/si/src/content/custom-page/home.md

 hasImageBackgroundHeader: true
 keyfactsSection:
   - title: About
-    description: The Simon Institute for Longterm Governance (SI) works to mitigate global catastrophic risks, building on Herbert Simon's vision of future-proof policymaking processes.
+    description: Based in Geneva, Switzerland, the Simon Institute for Longterm Governance (SI) works to mitigate global catastrophic risks, building on Herbert Simon's vision of future-proof policymaking processes.
     link:
       title: More
       url: /about/